 In 2012, Siegel was elected to the Texas Bar Foundation, a fellowship limited to 1/3 of 1% of licensed Texas attorneys each year based on regional peer nomination.
 The Foundation supports projects throughout Texas that provide free or low cost legal services for underserved communities, promote professionalism, and educate the public about the justice system.

 Siegel's writings include law review articles and several Op-Ed pieces on legal topics.
-He has written for and is a member of the national editorial board of Litigation, the magazine of the ABA's Section on Litigation, and also writes a quarterly column on appellate practice in Texas Lawyer.
-He has been interviewed for and quoted in news stories by media outlets including ABC's Houston affiliate, NPR's Houston's affiliate, Law360.com and Texas Lawyer.
+He has written for and is editor in chief of Litigation, the quarterly journal of the ABA's Section on Litigation, and wrote a quarterly column on appellate practice in Texas Lawyer.
+He has been interviewed for and quoted in news stories by media outlets including Texas tv and radio stations, The Houston Chronicle, NPR's Houston's affiliate, the National Law JournalLaw360.com, and Texas Lawyer.

 Siegel has also served as an adjunct professor at the University of Houston Law Center, as a guest lecturer there and at business and graduate school classes at Princeton and UCLA, and as a speaker at CLE seminars and workshops throughout Texas.